This month's issue

 - There are many alternatives, but we spell it "accordeon" if for no other reason than it irritates the shit out of accordion/accordian anoraks

-These days, most of our images are supplied digitally, either attached to emails or on CDR.
+These days, most of our images are supplied digitally, either attached to emails or downloadable from a web site.
 These should be minimum 300 ppi colour TIFF or JPEG files.
 Ideal size is approx 210mm (2500 pixels) wide for landscape or 140mm wide (1666 pixels) for portrait, but the bigger - up to A4 size - the better.
 If sending hard copy, what our scanner likes to eat are good sharp prints from 7"x5" up to very maximum A4, with good contrast and shadow detail.
 We now use colour throughout the magazine, but good quality black &am; white images can still be useful, especially for historic features.

 We pay against your invoice some time after publication for features, live reviews and photographer-submitted photos used.
 We are unable to pay for record/ book/ DVD reviews but the reviewer gets to keep the reviewed item.
 All promotional photos supplied by artist, management or record label, and all news items for the Rooting About